 HEPA Testing and Certification

-In order to ensure that the filtration device can provide efficient performance, an HEPA filter needs to undergo periodic testing once every 6 to 12 months or whenever the filter needs to be replaced.
-The Centers for Disease Control and Prevention or CDC imposes such periodic testing and is commonly required by many facilities as well.
+In order to ensure that the filtration device provides enough performance, a HEPA filter needs to undergo periodic testing once every 6 to 12 months or whenever the filter needs to be replaced.
+The CDC imposes such periodic testing and is commonly required by many facilities as well.
 Also, it is important to note that HEPA filter tends to break down over time.
-Hence, it is highly recommended that HEPA filters be replaced every two years regardless of how often the filters are used.
+Hence, you should replace your filter every two years regardless of how often they are used.

 These are pretty much some of the things you need to know about HEPA filters.
-Therefore, you need to carefully choose the air purifier that meets today’s true HEPA standards to get the best out of its operation.
 This website reviews some of the best HEPA air purifiers in the market.
 Feel free to look around.
 Perhaps, you get to see the one that suits your needs.